thebestcellar@gmail.com

 Space and technical requirements

-of fun to be had as the Mole, the Rat and
+There's lots of fun to be had as the Mole,

 Toad of Toad Hall?
 Jonathan Goodwin